Verstappen has 5th F1 title in reach after Norris, Piastri disqualified in Las Vegas

 Verstappen won the event for the second time in three years to close the gap on Norris to just 42 points with two races remaining.
 But three hours after the race concluded, the FIA summoned McLaren to see the stewards for failing inspection.

+“We apologize to Lando and Oscar for the loss of points today, at a critical time in their championship campaigns after two strong performances from them all weekend," Stella said.
+"While this outcome is extremely disappointing, we remain fully focused on the last two races of the season.”

 The DQ's made for a wild swing in the standings as both Norris and Piastri were stripped of all points earned in Las Vegas.
-Norris went from 30 points up on Piastri and 42 points up on Verstappen to just 24 points up on Verstappen, who jumped over Piastri for second in the standings.
-Piastri dropped to third, 40 points behind his teammate.
+Norris went from 30 points up on Piastri and 42 points up on Verstappen to just 24 points up on Verstappen and Piastri, who holds the tie-breaker for second in the standings based on his win total.

 Verstappen has won the last two races in Qatar, where F1 races next week, and four of the last five at Abu Dhabi, where the season will end Dec.
 7.